ajueid/ajueid.github.io/README.md

 - [A. Jueid, J. Phys.: Conf.
 Ser.
 2156 012057](https://arxiv.org/abs/2110.09747)

 ### Contact
-If you have any question or bug reports, please contact adil.hep@gmail.com
+If you have any question or bug reports, please contact:
+- Adil Jueid (adil.hep@gmail.com)